ihmeuw/pseudopeople/docs/source/noise/index.rst

     - ``make_typos``
     - Accidentally typing an "l" instead of a "k" because they are right next to each other on a QWERTY keyboard
-  * - Make optical character recognition (OCR) errors
+  * - Make Optical Character Recognition (OCR) errors
     - ``make_ocr_errors``
     - Misreading an 'S' instead of a '5'